wirybeaver/wirybeaver.github.io/_posts/2018-09-07-data-mining-note.md

 1. All training instances are initially put into the root node.
 2. Select an attribute which provides maximal information gain.
 Split based on that attribute.
 3. continue to recursively expand the internal node until some stopping criterias are satisfied:
-(1) all samples in a node have same label
+    - all samples in a node have same label
-(2) no remaining attribute
+    - remaining attribute
-(3) number of samples in a node *falls below* threshold.
+    - number of samples in a node *falls below* threshold.
-(4) or, other criteras.
+    - or, other criteras.

 overfitting: test error begins to increase even though training error continue to decrease.<br>
 cause: noise, lack of representative samples.<br>
-pre-pruning: early halt before generating a fully grown tree when some criterias are satified, e.g. information gain, entroy and number of samples in a node <= threshold or tree depth and number of used attributes >= threshod.
+pre-pruning: early halt before generating a fully grown tree when some criterias are satified, e.g. information gain, entroy and number of samples in a node <= threshold or tree depth and number of used attributes >= threshod.<br>
 Pro: cheap computation Drawback: suffer from premature termination due to the difficulty of choosing a right threshold.
 Too high, result in the unfitted model; Too low, not sufficient to overcome the overfitting problem.<br>
 post-pruning: generate a fully grown tree then trim it in a bottom-up fashion.
 The trim can be done by (1) subtree replacement, that is, to replace subtree with a new leaf node using majority vote (2) subtree raise, that is, to replac subtree with most used branches (3) eliminate sub-tree where E < threshold or gain < threshold.
 Processing penaly compared to pre-pruning Pro: better result Con: expensive computation